edgedb/edgedb/docs/stdlib/json.rst

 Constructing JSON Values
 ------------------------

-JSON in EdgeDB are one of the
+JSON in EdgeDB is a variation of
 :ref:`scalar types <ref_datamodel_scalar_types>`.
-This scalar doesn't have its own literal and instead can be obtained by casting a value to :eql:type:`json`, or by using :eql:func:`to_json`:
+This type doesn't have its own literal, and instead can be obtained by either casting a value to the :eql:type:`json` type, or by using the :eql:func:`to_json` function:

 .. code-block:: edgeql-repl